How to Prevent Elderly Parents From Giving Money Away: 9 Essential Tips

 1. Have a Conversation With Your Elderly Parent

-The simplest way to try and protect your parent and find out what is going on is to talk to them.
+Talking to your parent is the simplest way to protect them and find out what is going on.

 First, try to listen, understand your parent’s perspective, and always be patient.